Rich History. Bright Future.

 Celebrating 150 Years

 On October 3, 1873, Coralville officially became incorporated as a town in Johnson County, Iowa.
-From October 2022 through October 2023, Coralville will be marking our sesquicentennial (our 150th anniversary) to honor our past, celebrate the present, and look toward the future.
+From October 2022 through October 2023, Coralville marked our sesquicentennial (our 150th anniversary) to honor our past, celebrate the present, and look toward the future.

-To commemorate this historic milestone, we'll roll out free, special celebrations over the next year to help mark 150 years, including:
+To commemorate this historic milestone, we rolled out free, special celebrations over the next year to help mark 150 years, including:

 - Activities and events to pay tribute to Coralville's history